Garden to Forest Programme by Health In Harmony

-Quantedge Advancement Initiative is supporting Health In Harmony, an international nonprofit dedicated to reversing the deforestation of tropical rainforests, to expand an agroforestry programme at Gunung Palung National Park in Indonesia.
+Quantedge Advancement Initiative supported Health In Harmony, an international nonprofit dedicated to reversing the deforestation of tropical rainforests, to expand an agroforestry programme at Gunung Palung National Park in Indonesia.

 Gunung Palung National Park is the only remaining intact lowland alluvial rainforest in Borneo.
 It houses a nearly complete inventory of all the island's fauna, including an estimated 2,500 of the approximately 54,000 remaining orangutans in Borneo.
 However, forest cover in the park has been reduced by slash-and-burn agriculture, the main driver of deforestation in the park.